 Jyllian was becoming an independent woman, moved out and started a life of her own.
 After relocating to Santa Barbara, California, Jyllian became a café barista by day and gymnast by night.
 In the back of her mind, she always knew that she wanted to become a personal trainer and start a family.
 By the age of 23, that is exactly what she did.

-A few years after getting married and certified as a personal trainer, Jyllian’s endurance was tested once more.
+A few years after getting married and becoming a certified personal trainer, Jyllian’s endurance was tested once more.
 She was diagnosed with Lupus, halting her career and personal life for three agonizing years.
 Antibiotics, medication and weight gain were just one of a few things Jyllian had to overcome.
 The doctors suggested oral chemotherapy, but that was not an option for her.
 After rejecting chemo, Jyllian chose to completely revamp her diet.
 Even though she was in already in great shape and no diet or food seemed to faze her, it was not enough.

 A new life was required for Jyllian so she completely dropped all traces of junk and processed foods from her diet, and focused on lean whole foods.
 As time went by, her quality of life only got better.
 Jyllian was back on track with her clientele.
 Business soared and family responsibilities grew, which prompted her to build a gym in her own home.
 Having her own gym allowed her to focus on one-on-one training, for men and women of all ages.
 Whether for her clients or herself, Jyllian enjoys weight training, plyometrics, circuit training and running with her clients to stay in shape.